syncfusion-content/uwp-docs/uwp/Scheduler/UI-Customization.md

 ## CurrentTimeIndicator Template Customization

-The default appearance of CurrentTimeIndicator can be customized by using the CurrentTimeIndicatorTemplate property.
-The CurrentTimeIndicatorTemplate is a DataTemplate type used to customize or override the default template of the CurrentTimeIndicator.
+The default appearance of CurrentTimeIndicator can be customized by using the CurrentTimeIndicatorTemplate property.The CurrentTimeIndicatorTemplate is DataTemplate type used to customize or override the default template of the CurrentTimeIndicator.

->**Note: CurrentTimeIndicator customization is only applicable in day, week, workweek, and timeline views in Windows, and for Windows Phone it is applicable for day and timeline views.**
+>**Note:-CurrentTimeIndicator customization is only applicable in day,week,workweek and timeline views in windows,and for Windows Phone it is applicable for day and timeline views.**

 {% tabs %}